bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 This API call returns a JWT, sent as a plain-text string.
 See the [example response](/api-docs/getting-started/authentication#current-customer-api-example-request) on the tab next to the preceding example request.

-Decode the JWT using the client secret from the same app API account as the client ID you sent with the request.
+Decode the JWT using the client secret from the same app-level API account as the client ID you sent with the request.
 We recommend that your browser script send this JWT in a POST request to your server or a Function-as-a-Service (FaaS) that can work securely with your client secret.
 After your implementation decodes and validates the JWT, you can trust the payload as a source of truth about the signed-in customer's identity.
 You can now use the payload's customer information to make other API calls and display confidential data to the shopper.

 The following code block is an example payload from a decoded Current Customer JWT: